 Measuring Temperature, Relative Humidity & Dewpoint

-In addition to the surface temperature (Ts) and air temperature (Ta), it is also important to measure the liquid temperature, to establish if the coating has been stored at the appropriate temperature or is at the correct viscosity for application.
-There are many types of thermometers to measure liquid temperature and some have been modified for specific measuring applications.
+Along with surface temperature (Ts) and air temperature (Ta), it’s also important to measure the liquid temperature to establish if the coating has been stored at the appropriate temperature and it’s at the correct viscosity for application.
+There are many types of thermometers to measure liquid temperature, and some have been modified for specific measuring applications.

 Measuring Liquid Temperature

-To ensure the coating is at the right temperature for application liquid thermometers, such as the Elcometer 210 Paint Thermometer, are available.
+To ensure the coating is at the right temperature for application, liquid thermometers like the Elcometer 210 Paint Thermometer should be used.
 Unlike the traditional liquid-filled glass thermometers, the Elcometer 210 Paint Thermometer is constructed out of metal, making it ideal for on-site measurements.

 Measuring Surface Temperature (Ts)

-When measuring the surface temperature on steel, magnetic thermometers, such as the Elcometer 113 Magnetic Thermometers, can provide a continuous indication of the surface temperature.
+When measuring the surface temperature on steel, magnetic thermometers like the Elcometer 113 Magnetic Thermometers, can provide a continuous indication of the surface temperature.
 These thermometers incorporate a bi-metallic strip and therefore require time to adjust to the temperature.

 More advanced gauges, like the Elcometer 319 Dewpoint Meter, not only measure the full range of key climate parameters but also have a k-type connection to allow for external probes (Te), such as liquid or surface temperature probes, to be connected.

-Gauges using k-type thermocouple based thermometers for measuring liquid temperatures can also be used to measure the surface temperature – when a surface temperature probe is fitted.
-It is important to note that, with all thermocouple based thermometers, there is a short period of time required to allow the temperature to stabilise.
+Gauges using k-type thermocouple-based thermometers for measuring liquid temperatures can also be used to measure the surface temperature – when a surface temperature probe is fitted.
+It’s important to note that, with all thermocouple-based thermometers, there is a short period of time required to allow the temperature to stabilise.
 Care should be taken to ensure that the gauge reading has settled before removing the temperature sensor.
 Some gauges have a digital indicator to help determine when the temperature reading has stabilised.

-Non-contact thermometers are also available, such as the Elcometer 214L Infrared Digital Laser Thermometer.
-These infrared laser thermometers enable surface temperature to be measured very quickly with no contact required.
+Non-contact thermometers, such as the Elcometer 214L Infrared Digital Laser Thermometer are also available.
+These IR (infrared) laser thermometers enable surface temperature to be measured very quickly with no contact required.

-The Elcometer 214L Digital Laser Thermometerhas a laser pointer which displays the centre of the point of measurement.
-It is very important to note that infrared thermometers provide the average temperature over a measured area – it is not a spot measurement device.
+The Elcometer 214L Digital Laser Thermometer has a laser pointer which displays the centre of the point of measurement.
+It’s very important to note that IR thermometers provide the average temperature over a measured area – it is not a spot measurement device.
 The measured area is determined by the distance the gauge is away from the surface being measured and the distance to target ratio of the gauge itself.

 Measuring the Air Temperature (Ta)

-It is very easy to establish the temperature of the air – simply hold a thermometer and measure the temperature.
+It’s very easy to establish the temperature of the air.
+Simply hold a thermometer and measure the temperature.
 Although it sounds simple, inaccuracies can occur as your body (or hand) may generate heat and sunlight can cause the gauge to provide a different temperature to the actual air temperature.
-To measure air temperature accurately, these issues should be taken into account.

-Whirling hygrometers consist of two liquid filled thermometers positioned side by side in a rotating frame.
-One is covered with a fabric “sock”, the other is uncovered.
+Whirling hygrometers consist of two liquid-filled thermometers positioned side by side in a rotating frame.
+One is covered with a fabric “sock” while the other is uncovered.
 The operator rotates the whirling hygrometer at a defined, uniform speed.
 The uncovered thermometer reading is the air temperature (Ta).

 Care should be taken using this method to determine Ta as there could be a variation (particularly in high humidity environments) between the static air temperature and the whirling hygrometer uncovered thermometer.

-Measuring Wet Bulb (Twb), Dry Bulb (Tdb) & Relative Humidity (RH)
+Measuring Wet Bulb (Twb) and Dry Bulb (Tdb) Temperatures

-Whirling hygrometers are more typically used to measure Twb and Tdb.
+Whirling hygrometers are more typically used to measure wet bulb (Twb) and dry bulb (Tdb) temperatures.
 These two temperatures can then be used to determine the relative humidity (RH).
-These gauges consist of two liquid filled thermometers, one with and one without a fabric ‘sock’ or ‘wick’.
+These gauges consist of two liquid-filled thermometers, one with and one without a fabric ‘sock’ or ‘wick’.

-The fabric sock is saturated with distilled water and the gauge is whirled (spun around) for between 20-40 seconds.
-The thermometer is quickly read and the gauge is spun again.
-Once again, the themometer is read - this is repeated until there are two consecutive readings that are the same.
+The fabric sock is saturated with distilled water and the gauge is whirled (spun around) for 20-40 seconds.
+The thermometer is quickly read, and the gauge is spun again.
+Once again, the themometer is read.
+This is repeated until there are two consecutive readings that are the same.

 Measuring Relative Humidity (RH) & Dewpoint (Td) Temperature